-The more revision you do, the more likely you are to remember the material.
-There are no shortcuts.
-However, really effective revision is all about quality and quantity.
-The way you revise makes a difference.
-That is why it is important to space out your revision, mix up your subjects and do lots of tests, quizzes and past papers.
+There is no set number, but the more you do the more likely you are to remember the material.
+However, it is not all about quantity, quality makes a difference.
+Therefore, it is important to space out your revision, mix up your subjects and do lots of practice tests.

 Yes, loads.
 For all our blogs go here.
 The main blogs on revision and exams can be found by clicking on these links.